mikesname/ehri-gb-test/content/projects.md

 ---
-title: Projects and Services in Austria
+title: Projects in Austria
 type: Projects in AT
 ---

 {{< intro >}}
-lorem ipsum
+Here you will find an overview of the digital projects developed and hosted by EHRI-AT partner institutions:
 {{< /intro >}}